Runko: Modern multiphysics toolbox for plasma simulations: Discussion

 \subsection{Computational advantages}

 \runko\ is a modern numerical toolbox tailored for astrophysical plasma simulations.
 The framework is designed using recent computer science methods that rely on multiple levels of code abstraction.
 These in turn, help to create a general and easily extensible code framework.
-Furthermore, in order to encourage all kinds of usage, \runko\ is provided as an open source software for the community.
+Furthermore, in order to encourage all kinds of use, \runko\ is provided as an open-source software for the community.

 The code is written as a hybrid \cpp/\python\ program.
-The low-level \cpp\ kernels are designed to conform to a \cppv{14} standard taking a benefit of plethora of modern computational methods.
-We, for example, heavily rely on recent \cpp\ template metaprogramming features to simplify the design of the code.
+The low-level \cpp\ kernels are currently designed to conform to a \cppv{14} standard with the benefit of a plethora of modern computational methods.
+For example, we heavily rely on recent \cpp\ template metaprogramming features to simplify the design of the code.
 This ensures a truly modern numerical code that will not be outdated immediately upon publication.

-In addition to the underlying numerically efficient \cpp\ implementation, all the classes also have a \python\ interface.
+In addition to the underlying numerically efficient \cpp\ implementation, all the classes have a \python\ interface.
 This allows the user to take full advantage of all the benefits of using a high-level language without sacrificing the actual run-time speed of the code.
-This way, many of the simulation setups can be quickly prototyped in a laptop and then scaled up to supercomputer platforms for the actual production runs.
-Furthermore, it allows designing and implementing very complex initial conditions for the simulations because the initial routines can be created using \python.
+In this way, many of simulation setups can be quickly prototyped in a laptop and then scaled up to supercomputer platforms for the actual production runs.
+Furthermore, it allows designing and implementing very complex initial conditions for simulations because the initial routines can be created using \python.

 The modular design allows \runko\ to function as a fully agnostic framework for various different modeling formulations of simulating plasma with computers.
-The ``physics'' is implemented via the so-called modules that, in practice, often solve some partial differential equation or propagate Lagrangian particles species.
-This means that we are not locked in to a one predefined theoretical formalism of describing the evolution of the plasma.
+The physics is implemented via the modules, which in practice often solve some partial differential equations or propagate Lagrangian particle species.
+This means that we are not locked into one predefined theoretical formalism of describing the evolution of the plasma.
 The high degree of modularity also allows the user to easily change the numerical solvers and algorithms depending on the problem at hand.